Lesson 109 — Introductory Bayesian statistics

 95% credible interval: .

-Verification.
-Direct interpretation: "given the uniform prior and the data, the probability that is between 0.376 and 0.779 is 95%".
-Note the interval is not centered at 0.6 — it is asymmetric because the Beta is asymmetric in this case.
+Check.
+Direct interpretation: "given the uniform prior and the data, the probability that lies between 0.376 and 0.779 is 95%".
+Note that the interval is not centered at 0.6 — it is asymmetric because Beta is asymmetric in this case.

 Source.
 Introduction to Probability §4.1 — Grinstead & Snell — GNU FDL.

 Problem.
-To test whether (fair coin) versus (biased coin), with equiprobable prior (), calculate the Bayes factor and the posterior probability of after 8 heads in 10 flips.
+To test whether (fair coin) versus (biased coin), with equal prior (), calculate the Bayes factor and the posterior probability of after 8 heads in 10 flips.

 Strategy.
 Calculate for each hypothesis, then apply Bayes.